 Packaging Details: Packaged on 05/05/2020 and tested/reviewed on 06/16/2020, exactly 42 days later.
 Lot# 1000920

 Pricing Details: Purchased 15 grams for $66.20 at the SQDC in Montreal, Quebec, Canada. ($4.41/gram)

-The bag appeal was there, the weed looked all right, but there was a different issue here; this MK Ultra came in at 70% RH, way too much moisture.
+The bag appeal was there, and the weed looked all right, but there was a different issue here; this MK Ultra came in at 70% RH, way too much moisture.
 I had to dry it out and bring it back down to 55% RH.
 When it came to visuals, this weed had its moments; not the best trimming job, though.

 The effects that I got from this MK Ultra were relatively light, and I used it as a daytime strain, which worked out for me.
-However, if you’re into green that knocks you down, get your thoughts way louder, makes you re-evaluate your life, this one won’t work out for you.
+However, if you’re into the green that knocks you down, gets your thoughts way louder, and makes you re-evaluate your life, this one won’t work out for you.

-The biggest win with this MK Ultra is the dollar value; $ 4.41 is quite cheap, especially for this quality.
+Similar to Jean-Guy (which is $5.29/gram), the biggest win with this MK Ultra is the dollar value; $ 4.41 is quite cheap, especially for this quality.
 I would suggest this to beginners as the THC percentage is quite low on this, the price point is low, and you still get some pleasant scents, big nugs, and decent effects.